April 20, 2020

 Certain types of employment or circumstances specific to your business may carry a higher risk of COVID-19 exposure than others.
-If an employee is believed to have coronavirus, take all necessary health and safety precautions, and if you suspect the COVID-19 exposure is work related, report the claim to Texas Mutual immediately.
+If an employee is diagnosed with the coronavirus, take all necessary health and safety precautions, and if you suspect the COVID-19 exposure is work related, report the claim to Texas Mutual immediately.
 Texas Mutual will investigate each COVID-19 claim on a case-by-case basis.
 Our team of claim specialists will investigate the facts of each case and evaluate whether an employee’s illness related to COVID-19 occurred during the course and scope of employment.
 As with any claimed occupational disease, the medical evidence will be important to the compensability determination.
-For more detailed information about what to do if you suspect an employee has been exposed, read our FAQ.
+For more detailed information about what to do if you suspect an employee has been exposed, read our employer FAQ.

 If you must require your employees to work from home and an injury happens in their home environment, we will investigate and evaluate it just as we would a claim in the workplace.